Ditectrev/awesome-digital-marketing/README.md

 - Social Listening: Brandwatch, Sprout Social, Mention
 - A/B Testing: Optimizely, VWO, Google Optimize

-**In summary:** Digital marketing’s benefits—cost efficiency, measurability, reach, agility, and personalization—are transformative, but success requires overcoming technical, regulatory, and strategic challenges.
+**In summary:** Digital marketing's benefits—cost efficiency, measurability, reach, agility, and personalization—are transformative, but success requires overcoming technical, regulatory, and strategic challenges.
 Businesses that invest in skills, compliance, and innovation are best positioned to thrive in the digital landscape.

 #### Industry Statistics and Trends